Bounce Rate

 What is bounce rate?

 Bounce rate is the percentage of website sessions where the visitor views only one page and leaves without any further interaction — no clicks, no form submissions, no navigation to other pages.
-In Google Analytics 4, a bounce is specifically a session that lasts less than 10 seconds, has no conversion event, and has no second page view.
+In Google Analytics 4 (GA4), a bounce is specifically a session that lasts less than 10 seconds, has no conversion event, and has no second page view.
+This GA4 definition differs from Universal Analytics, where any single-page session was a bounce regardless of how long the visitor spent reading.

 What is a good bounce rate?

-Average bounce rates vary by page type.
-Landing pages: 60–90% is normal (single-page, single-goal).
-Blog posts: 65–90% (visitors read, leave, return later).
+Average bounce rates vary significantly by page type and traffic source.
+Landing pages with paid traffic: 60–90% is normal.
+Blog posts: 65–90% (readers consume content and leave).
 Homepages: 25–55%.
 E-commerce product pages: 40–70%.
-A high bounce rate is only a problem if it's correlated with low conversions — some pages are designed for visitors to consume content and leave.
+Pricing pages: 45–65%.
+A high bounce rate is only a conversion problem if it's correlated with low conversions — some pages (like blog posts) are designed for visitors to consume content and leave.
+By traffic source: email has the lowest bounce rates (20–40%), paid social has the highest (60–90%).

 What causes a high bounce rate?

-The most common causes of high bounce rate are: (1) message mismatch between ad/email and landing page — visitors arrive expecting something different, (2) slow page load speed — pages taking over 3 seconds lose 40%+ of visitors, (3) poor mobile experience — content unreadable or CTA not visible, (4) unclear value proposition — visitors can't understand what the page offers in 5 seconds, (5) wrong audience targeting — sending irrelevant traffic to any page.
+The most common causes of high bounce rate: (1) message mismatch between ad/email and landing page — visitors arrive expecting something different from what they find; (2) slow page load speed — pages taking over 3 seconds lose 40%+ of mobile visitors before rendering; (3) poor mobile experience — content unreadable or CTA not visible without scrolling; (4) unclear value proposition — visitors can't understand what the page offers in 5 seconds; (5) wrong audience targeting — sending irrelevant traffic to any page.
+The first cause is the most fixable and most commonly overlooked.